Joa76/hello/README.md

-# First Project
+# First File

-This is my first project in Git / Github.
+This is my first File in Git / Github.

 9/9/23 -> Sydney, Australia.